illume/pygame4000/docs/python_best_practices.rst

 It's more important that you have:

 - what it is, what it does, who you are, and why?
-- examples how to use it
+- examples of how to use it
+- how to learn it, and how to use it to do certain tasks
--
+- detailed reference

 Write documentation with